microsoft/SparTA/README.md

 # SparTA Getting Started

-> *This repo is current an **alpha** version and under active development.
+> *This repo is under active development.
 We're trying to make it stable and user-friendly, but it is not surprising to meet problems in current phase.
 Please open issue or contact the authors when you need help.*

 `SparTA` is an end-to-end system to harvest the speeding up gain from the model sparsity.